-China’s strategies are oriented from the perspective of many years or even decades, unlike Western governments, who often judge success or failure based upon quarterly or annual progress reports.
+China’s strategies are oriented from the perspective of many years or even decades, unlike Western governments, which often judge success or failure based on quarterly or annual progress reports.
 They are not likely to be concerned if the Pascua Lama project is not in production 10 years from now.
-They know that the gold – and silver is in the ground, so it’s just a question of when – not if – they can acquire a substantial amount, adding it to their continually-growing stash.
+They know that the gold – and silver are in the ground, so it’s just a question of when – not if – they can acquire a substantial amount, adding it to their continually-growing stash.

 Some Westerners are familiar with a Japanese board game of strategy called “Go.”
-Few know that this game actually originated in China more than 2,500 years ago.
-Though the two player game has fairly simple rules, the number of possible games is several times that of chess.
-The objective is to outmaneuver the opponent, surrounding the largest area of the board with one’s own stones.
+Few know that this game originated in China more than 2,500 years ago.
+Though the two-player game has fairly simple rules, the number of possible games is several times that of chess.
+The objective is to outmaneuver the opponent, surrounding the largest area of the board with one’s stones.

 China is “surrounding” the global gold supply.

 In the figure above, a situation known as “seki” or “mutual life” has taken place.
 The player with the black stones – labeled here as the Chinese currency, the Yuan, has positioned in such a way that if its opponent moves first – in this case, the U.S. dollar, he will be captured.